Roenbaeck/sim-loyalty/README.md

 - **Start with presets** to quickly understand the model and see realistic parameters
 - **Save multiple scenarios** to compare strategies ("Optimistic", "Conservative", "Current")
 - **Use real data**: The curve fitting works best with 6-12+ months of cohort data
-- **Visual validation**: Light blue dots show how well your model fits actual data
+- **Visual validation**: Blue dots show how well your model fits actual data
 - **Export for presentations**: Download charts as PNG for stakeholder meetings
 - **Share with colleagues**: Use shareable links to discuss assumptions as a team
 - **Experiment freely**: Test "what-if" scenarios - your saved sets are always available